Harloop

 • Con: $15,000/mo minimum plus a $1,000/mo software fee, on an annual commitment (Superside, 2026), which is out of range for lean teams.

 Superside markets fast turnaround, and it can deliver: rush delivery returns some work in 12 to 24 hours, though that speed carries a roughly 10 to 25% rush-fee premium, while standard delivery is 48+ hours (Vidico, 2026).
-Video specifically lives on the higher tiers and involves script, editing, motion, and post-production, so realistic video timelines sit toward the longer end.
+Video involves script, editing, motion, and post-production, so realistic video timelines sit toward the longer end.

-• Superside pro: proven quality and the option to rush urgent assets.
+• Superside pro: proven quality and the option to rush urgent assets in 12 to 24 hours.

 • Superside con: rush speed costs extra, and standard delivery is 48+ hours (Vidico, 2026).